-To a much lesser extent, the other casino hotels in the area are expected to provide a source of patronage for the subject spa facilities, although several of these hotels currently offer spa faculties of their own.
-The subject spa is expected to present an attractive alternative for guests at other casino hotels.
-We estimated that the hotels in this segment would host about 1.12 million visitors annually.
-Assuming a subject spa capture rate of less than 1%, annual spa admissions to the subject spa facilities calculated to approximately 7,600 as displayed in the table below:
+The other casino hotels in the area are also expected to provide a source of patronage for the subject spa facilities, although several of these hotels currently offer spa facilities of their own.
+We believe the subject spa would present an attractive alternative for guests at other casino hotels.
+We estimated that the hotels in this segment would host about 1.72 million visitors annually.
+Assuming a propensity rate of around 17.3% and a capture rate of less than 1%, spa admissions from this customer segment calculated to about 15,000.